shannonpileggi/practical-renv/README.md

 | 2 | [jsonlite-example](https://github.com/shannonpileggi/jsonlite-example) | 4.4.2     | 1.1.0          | jsonlite 1.8.9 |  2025-02-01                   |

 I intially started working with the {glue} example.
 However, enough changed between the 1.0.0 and 1.1.0 release of {renv} to substantially complicate the presentation.
 As {glue} has few releases, {jsonlite} ended up being a better package to demonstrate changes over time that line up with more recent {renv} releases.
+However, it may have also been a poor example choice as {jsonlite} is listed as a "Suggests" for {renv}.

 # project playground

-I used docker containers to assess workflows under various conditions.
-You can try this, too!
+I experimented with {renv} on both my local Windows computer and in docker containers.

 ```
 docker run --rm -ti -e DISABLE_AUTH=true -p 127.0.0.1:8787:8787 rocker/rstudio:4.5.1